 2. DEVELOP A CAMPAIGN GOAL, RECRUIT MORE PEOPLE, REVISE CAMPAIGN GOAL

 The lack of public transportation infrastructure services, funding and maintenance meant that, over the years, most Jordanians had no option but to purchase their own private cars.
-As a result, Amman’s traffic problem, today, is bursting at the seams; wasting precious time, money and energy and causing massive environmental and health problems in its wake.
+Today, as a result, Amman’s traffic problem is bursting at the seams; wasting precious time, money and energy and leaving massive environmental and health problems in its wake.

 In that way it was about climate change, but just as importantly, they could get people involved based on the social, health, and economic dimensions.
 This concept is important—they picked a widely-shared value in society and used that to think about how their campaign could attract new people.

 They then began researching by reading everything they could find about public transportation.
 They found almost no Jordanian journalists that talked about this as an issue.
 Even worse, nobody was really talking about it as a climate change issue.